 Precisely defined methods must be used when handling tires.

-Failure to use these methods may cause irreparable damage to tires and may even be dangerous.
+Failure to use these methods may cause irreparable damage to tires and may

 The bead is a sensitive part of the tire, and if it is damaged during handling operations, this may lead to premature scrapping of the tire.